earthly/website/blog/_posts/2022-04-26-python-docker.md

 internal-links:
  - python docker
  - docker python
+last_modified_at: 2023-04-17
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/4bGtb2L4-VM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster.
+This article is about one solution to the complexities of Python development.
+If you're interested in a simple and containerized approach to building python code then [check us out](/).**

 Python is a versatile programming language, but running it can be a handful when you have to manage its dependencies—especially when you are sharing projects with other developers.